community-led-design/kit/src/resources/remote-co-design-guide.md

 ### Considerations

-* In general, workshops with remote participation are best kept somewhat shorter than in-person workshops.
-This is due to screen-time fatigue and the added challenges of staying focused when participating from a personal or home space.
+* Workshops with remote participation are often best kept shorter than in-person workshops to avoid screen-time fatigue and meet the added challenges of staying focused when participating from a personal or home space.
   * Having co-designers complete preparatory activities before or between workshops can help to decrease the time needed to be together in the workshop.
 * Schedule breaks generously and as needed
 * Check ahead of time that all participants have the required technology to take part